-Cancer drug improves survival in patients with metastatic melanomaNovember 14th, 2012 by Sara Hammond in Cancer /
+Cancer drug improves survival in patients with metastatic melanomaNovember 14, 2012 by Sara Hammond in Medicine & Health / Cancer

 (Medical Xpress)—Results of a University of Arizona Cancer Center's scientist-led clinical trial show that a drug already approved for breast and lung cancer improved progression-free survival in patients with metastatic melanoma.